codepool/codepool.github.io/_posts/2018-10-02-building-a-real-world-app-with-neo4j.markdown

 {% endhighlight %}

-Note that we have just created the nodes and not the relationships.
-Now, let's create relationships bewteen these nodes
+So we have created two users with properties - name, email, username. **:User**, **:Topic**, **:Tag** are actually labels given to the 3 nodes.
+Note that we have only created the nodes and not the relationships.
+Let's create relationships bewteen these nodes

 {% highlight javascript linenos %}